timwaters/mapwarper/README_API.md

 |               | lat           | big decimal | the latitude of the ground control point   |
 |               | created_at    | date, time, & time zone | the date and time when the ground control point was created   |

-If the GCP is not found, the request will return the following response (when using format=json).
+If the GCP is not found, the request will return the following response (when using "format=json").

 | Status        | Response |
 | ------------- | -------- |